Are you looking to learn more about quartz countertops? Want to see if quartz is the right countertop choice for you?

 Here are answers to the top questions asked about quartz countertops.

-No, quartz slabs are an engineered stone.
-The crushed quartz used to make quartz slabs are natural stones, but the production of the actual slab is done in a factory.
-Quartz slabs are made in many different countries and imported to The United States.
+No, quartz slabs are engineered stones.
+The crushed quartz is used to make quartz slabs are natural stones, but the production of the actual slab is done in a factory.
+Quartz slabs are made in many countries and imported to the United States.
 However, some quartz slabs are made in the USA.